elix22/Urho3D-Lightmap/README.md

 ---
 ### Description
-Lightmap generator for Urho3D.
-This implementation is based on **Hugo Elias's Radiosity**.
+Lightmap generator for Urho3D based on **Hugo Elias's Radiosity**.
 Except, I haven't implemented the skipping of pixels, evaluate, and interpolate part, but use brute force pixel processing instead.
-And I also use hemisphere instead of hemicube, which is used by all implementations that I've seen that use Hugo's method.
+And unlike typical implementation, hemisphere is used instead of hemicube.

 Using Urho3D's tech., indirect lighting process is **blazing fast**.
 And the accuracy of the lightmap only depends on the resolution that you choose.